giving back to society as a corporate citizen, to enhance value

 India is one of the largest growing economies in the world.
-However, it continues to be deluged with various problems and challenges of poverty, health hazards, environmental degradation, illiteracy, poor educational standards, inadequate infrastructure, power crisis and the largest number of undernourished children which many believe, the root cause of social unrest.
+However, it continues to be deluged with various problems and challenges of poverty, health hazards, environmental degradation, illiteracy, poor educational standards, inadequate infrastructure, power crisis gender bias and the largest number of undernourished children as well as uneven distribution of wealth which many believe, is the root cause of social unrest.

 This approach also reaffirms the view that businesses are an integral part of society, and have a critical and active role to play in the sustenance and improvement of healthy ecosystems, in fostering social inclusiveness and equity, and in upholding the essentials of ethical practices and good governance.